 Long on talk and short on actual achievements, Russ is secure in the distinction of garnering the “most unsuccessful and futile attempts on obscure and insignificant summits in Idaho history.”
-Russ recently accidently broke this run of defeat when he blundered to the top of Gobbler’s Knob (8091), turning what would normally be a 3 or 4-hour turnaround jaunt into a 14-hour suffer fest.
-Truly, he has taken mediocrity to unprecedented levels.
+Russ recently accidentally broke this run of defeat when he blundered to the top of Gobblers Knob (8,091 feet), turning what would normally be a 3-4 hour turnaround jaunt into a 14-hour ordeal.
+He has truly taken mediocrity to unprecedented levels.

-Russ is best known as the father of Matthew Durrant, to whom he loaned his ice axe, crampons, and helmet a few years ago and has never seen them since.
-Russ keeps track of his son’s (and his equipment’s) activities on Idaho Summits and here on Idaho: A Climbing Guide and gains some comfort in knowing that he will never have to clean steel for Splattski or Tom Lopez
+Russ is best known as the father of Matthew Durrant, to whom he loaned his ice axe, crampons and helmet a few years ago and has never seen them since.
+Russ keeps track of his son’s (and his equipment’s) activities on Idaho Summits and here on Idaho: A Climbing Guide.
+He gains some comfort in knowing that he will never have to clean steel for John Platt or Tom Lopez.